johnlohjy/Named-Entity-Recognition-Project/README.md

 This file is used to train the neural network model.
 Only the best weights from training is left in the model_training_weights folder, the rest of the weights that have been saved from each epoch are deleted.
 The training can be done by running all cells in this notebook.

-__If you wish to use your own best hyperparameters found from your own random search cross validation__, please edit the "Getting best hyperparameters of model" code block accordingly.
-Instructions to make this change can be found in its annotations.
+__If you wish to use your own best hyperparameters found from your own random search cross validation__, please make sure you have ran the `B_random_cv_mit_movie_query.ipynb` notebook and have your `best_hyperparameter_info.txt` file.
+Otherwise, my best combination of hyperparameters found from my own random search cross validation will be used.

 Also, the explanation for the use of Bi-Directional LSTM neural networks with a CRF layer can be found at the bottom of the notebook.